huglester/ethos/README.md

 # fan [worker]: set the fan speed of individual GPUs on a single rig
 # pwr [worker]: set the powertune of individual GPUs on a single rig
 # vlt [worker]: set the voltage (EXPERIMENTAL, MAY NOT WORK!) of individual GPUs on a single rig
-# miner [worker]: set miner (ethminer, sgminer-gm, claymore, zcash-miner, optiminer-zcash, sgminer-gm-xmr, claymore-zcash
+# miner [worker]: set miner (ethminer, sgminer-gm, claymore, zcash-miner, optiminer-zcash, sgminer-gm-xmr, claymore-zcash, ewbf-zcash) ewbf-zcash is for zcash on nvidia
 # flg [worker]: set the flags of a single rig (applies to all GPUs on the rig)
 # mxt [worker]: set the maxgputemp of a single rig (applies to all GPUs on the rig)
 # reb [worker]: increment this value (example: 4 becomes 5) and the single rig will automatically reboot within 10 minutes
 # loc [worker]: set a maximum 8-letter code for rack/location information on a single rig (each rig MUST have a different code, or it will not report to panel)
 # sel [worker]: set the GPUs that should mine, default is no sel flag set, all GPUs may mine)
 # off [worker]: do not start the miner on boot (no such thing as "on", remove entire line to let miner start)
-# driverless [worker]: force the rig to boot without graphics driver, for debugging purposes (this will turn off mining)
+# driverless [worker]: login prompt user/pass is ethos/live, force the rig to boot without graphics driver, for debugging purposes (this will turn off mining)
-# desktop [worker]: set ethOS to headless mode by setting like "desktop [worker] disabled" (only works for AMDGPU driver)
+# desktop [worker]: login prompt user/pass is ethos/live, set ethOS to headless mode by setting like "desktop [worker] disabled" (only works for RX/AMDGPU)
 #
 # PER-BIOS STYLE CONFIG SETTINGS THAT APPLY TO CLASS OF GPU, BASED ON GPU BIOS NAME
 # DO NOT USE IN SINGLE-RIG MODE